So. Much. Rain.

 In areas prone to rising water, sometimes sewage can back up into your homes through the drainpipe.
 This not only can damage the interior of your home, but it is a health hazard as well.
 A backflow valve can be installed in the drain line to prevent this.
 The valve has a flapper that closes automatically when needed, and may also include a manually operated valve for increased security.

-The Metropolitan Sewer District (MSD) has information on there website about different devices as well as information on their Sewer Backup Prevention Program, which may be available in your area.
+The Metropolitan Sewer District (MSD) has information on their website about different devices as well as information on their Sewer Backup Prevention Program, which may be available in your area.